-A Thai Company Limited – is the most common type of company structure used to set up business in Thailand, as the process is simple and the business can engage in a wide range of activities.
+A Thai Limited Company – is the most common type of company structure used to set up business in Thailand.
+The process is simple and the business can engage in a wide range of activities.

 This type of company is formed with its capital divided into equal shares and the liability of each shareholder is limited to the amount unpaid on the shares held.

 Reliability: When registering a limited company its investors (or company owners) and third parties have to present a clear picture and understanding of the business to the government.
 Registering a company limited allows third parties to examine the company's status regarding various matter for example, it's corporate profile, financial state, shareholders list, directors and more.
 As a result, parties such as partners of a company, it's investors, banks or private money lenders find the company reliable.